qalydon/qf-localc/README.md

 | Key | Value |
 |:-----|:-------|
 | loglevel | error, warning, info, debug (default) |
-| cachedb | Historical data is persistently cached in a SQLite database.
-This tells the extension what database to create and use.
+| cachedb | Historical data is persistently cached in CSV files.
+This tells the extension where to keep the cache files.
 | datasources | The extension can use several sources for each ticker symbol category data.
 See the [list](#data-sources) below.
 | stooqconf | Specific configuration for the Stooq data source.
 See [below](#using-stooq). |
 | tiingoconf | Specific configuration for the Tiingo data source.
 See [below](#using-tiingo). |